yamatt/blog/content/blog/safety-and-security.md

 Many people make poorly informed risk-based decisions by interfering with their smoke alarms.
 Covering them or taking the battery out if they go off too often such as when cooking, or if they want to smoke indoors.

-When we were small my brother and I used to know that dinner was ready because the smoke alarms went off throughout the house.
-I'm not saying my mum's cooking was bad, but that the smoke alarms were too sensitive.

-For the UK the regulations used to say that when adding a loft extension, to ensure all doors are replaced with firedoors that self close.
+For the UK the regulations used to say that when adding a loft extension to your house, that all doors were replaced with firedoors that self close.

 This lead to people propping the doors open.
-So the regulations were changed to install smoke alarms that are linked, on all floors.
+So the regulations were changed to install smoke alarms that are linked on all floors.

 This is incredibly sensible and pragmatic advice that responds to people's real-world usage of safety equipment.

-I have a carbon monoxide detector that won't let you close the battery door if you take the battery out.
-This makes it obvious that the battery has been removed.

-When talking about security it's often useful to make analogies to safety features.
+When talking about security it's often useful to make analogies to the world of safety.
 Safety is tangible and people like talking about safety.
 But they're often not directly comparable.

 Safety equipment is often tied to a regulations that can be complex and expensive to change.

-Safety equipment can also have the same failings as a lot of security products do.
+But safety equipment can also have the same failings as a lot of security products do.
 Poor documentation.
 Poor user experience, especially when things go really wrong.
 Poor quality alerts.

 If you want to build good, reliable, and accurate equipment you need to think about how they fail, and how your users will over-come them.